MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/projectoperator.md

 ## Returns

-A table containing the columns specified in the project clause, and as many rows as the input table.
+A table with columns that were named as arguments.
+Contains same number of rows as the input table.

 ## Examples